corcel/corcel/README.md

 echo $user->user_login;
 ```
 ## <a id="roles"></a> Roles
-To get the user roles and capabilities just add the HasRoles trait to your user model like this:
+To get the user roles and capabilities just add the HasRoles trait to your user model:

 ```php
 // User model